 I’ve been lucky enough to work with the likes of Katy Perry, Tom Cruise, Ed Sheeran, Niall Horan and Robbie Williams, to name a few, in such a short amount of time after leaving ICMS, but the reaction and response from the audience is what makes the job so amazing.

 Q: What were the major contributing factors to your decision to study at ICMS?

-ICMS offers so many things that many other universities and colleges don’t.
+ICMS offers so many things that universities and colleges don’t.
 What really attracted me to study at the college was the ability to travel whilst studying, and the Industry Training program which allows you to get a foot in the door for your future career.
 I think that being able to do this has added so much credibility to my resume and this is something that is often pointed out by professionals in my industry.
 The Industry Training at ICMS has opened so many doors for me.

 Q: What were your highlights during your time at ICMS?

 Being chosen for the inaugural ICMS New York Study Tour in my first year at ICMS is not only the highlight of my time at ICMS but an overall highlight in my life.
 Working on New York Fashion Week, going behind the scenes of some of the world’s best venues and having that experience has opened so many doors for me and has broadened my professional and personal network.

 Q: What would be your advice to someone considering studying at ICMS?

 Be open and available to any and every experience that ICMS provides – even if it is just working on the Open Days or even O-Week!
 So many of these industries – from events, to property and hospitality – are about ‘who you know’ and you never know who you may meet at events like these.
 Get yourself known, be yourself and never be scared to let your voice be heard.